Woodstock VT Bike Tour

 A Perfect Vermont Vacation

 What exists today is a town both true to its past yet alive with contemporary cultural and outdoor opportunities.
 Upscale boutiques, fine art galleries and excellent eateries line idyllic streets.
 And the picturesque valleys and verdant hills surrounding Woodstock make it the ideal base from which to explore the stunning countryside.
 Join us!

-The October 2-5 and 9-12 fall foliage departures will have an added perk.
-An expert photographer will guide the tour and provide tips and suggestions for creatively capturing the light and the tapestries of Vermont’s magnificent landscapes while bathed in radiant fall color.
-In the evenings, there will be opportunities to continue the learning by sharing photos and hearing how the experts create their remarkable compositions.
+The October 14-17 fall foliage departure has an added perk.
+An expert photographer, whose widely published photos have been featured on the covers of Yankee Magazine and Vermont Life, will be available for portions of the tours.
+He will provide techniques and suggestions for creatively capturing the light and the tapestries of Vermont’s magnificent landscapes while bathed in radiant fall color.
+In the evening, he will offer helpful tips for improving your photos whether using a professional camera or simply your cell phone.
+He’ll share insights and secrets about how the experts create their remarkable compositions.

 - Discover the remarkable beauty of Woodstock, Vermont

 - Cycle some of the most beautiful terrain in Vermont

 - View the Quechee Gorge, Vermont’s deepest gorge

 - Watch master glassblowers create masterpieces at renowned Simon Pearce